J. B. S. Haldane: Career

 Haldane worked part-time at the John Innes Horticultural Institution (later named John Innes Centre) at Merton Park in Surrey from 1927 to 1937.
-When Alfred Daniel Hall became the Director in 1926, one of his earliest tasks was to appoint as assistant director "a man of high quality in the study of genetics" who could become his successor.
-Recommended by Julian Huxley, the council appointed Haldane in March 1927, with the terms: "Mr Haldane to visit the Institution fortnightly for a day and a night during the Cambridge terms, to put in two months also at Easter and long vacations in two continuous blocks and to be free in the Christmas vacation."
-He was Officer in charge of Genetical Investigations.
-He became the Fullerian Professor of Physiology at the Royal Institution from 1930 to 1932 and in 1933 he became full Professor of Genetics at University College London, where he spent most of his academic career.
-As Hall did not retire as early as expected – retiring in 1939, Haldane had to resign from the John Innes in 1936 to become the first Weldon Professor of Biometry at University College London.
-Haldane's service was recorded to have helped the John Innes as "the liveliest place for research in genetics in Britain."
-At the height of World War II, he moved his team to the Rothamsted Experimental Station in Hertfordshire during 1941 to 1944 to escape bombings.
-Complying an invitation of Reginald Punnett, who founded the Journal of Genetics in 1910 with William Bateson, he became the editor since 1933 until his death.
+When Alfred Daniel Hall became the director in 1926, one of his earliest tasks was to appoint as assistant director "a man of high quality in the study of genetics" who could become his successor.
+Upon the recommendation of Julian Huxley, the council appointed Haldane in March 1927, with the terms: "Mr. Haldane to visit the Institution fortnightly for a day and a night during the Cambridge terms, to put in two months also at Easter and long vacations in two continuous blocks and to be free in the Christmas vacation."
+He was officer in charge of Genetical Investigations.
+He became the Fullerian Professor of Physiology at the Royal Institution from 1930 to 1932 and in 1933 he became Professor of Genetics at University College London, where he spent most of his academic career.
+As Hall did not retire until 1939, Haldane did not in fact succeed him, but resigned from the John Innes in 1936 to become the first Weldon Professor of biometry at University College London.
+Haldane was credited with helping the John Innes become "the liveliest place for research in genetics in Britain".
+He moved his team to the Rothamsted Experimental Station in Hertfordshire from 1941 to 1944, during World War II, to escape bombings.
+Reginald Punnett, founder of the Journal of Genetics in 1910 with William Bateson, invited him to become editor in 1933, a post he retained until his death.

 In India

-In 1956, Haldane left University College London, and joined the Indian Statistical Institute (ISI) in Calcutta (later renamed Kolkata), India, where he worked in the biometry unit.
+In 1956, Haldane left University College London, and joined the Indian Statistical Institute (ISI) in Calcutta where he worked in the biometry unit.
 Haldane gave many reasons for moving to India.
 Officially he stated that he left the UK because of the Suez Crisis, writing: "Finally, I am going to India because I consider that recent acts of the British Government have been violations of international law."
 He believed that the warm climate would do him good, and that India shared his socialist dreams.
-In an article "A passage to India" which he wrote in The Rationalists Annual in 1958, he stated: "For one thing I prefer Indian food to American.
+In an article "A passage to India" that he wrote in The Rationalists Annual in 1958, he stated: "For one thing I prefer Indian food to American.
 Perhaps my main reason for going to India is that I consider that the opportunities for scientific research of the kind in which I am interested are better in India than in Britain, and that my teaching will be at least as useful there as here."
 The university had sacked his wife Helen for being drunk and disorderly and refusing to pay a fine, triggering Haldane's resignation.
-He declared he would no longer wear socks, "Sixty years in socks is enough." and always dressed in Indian attire.
+He declared he would no longer wear socks, "Sixty years in socks is enough." and he always dressed in Indian attire.